pangyuteng/virtual-background/README.md

 Finally, for those interested in the underlying bodypix.
 Here is a detailed blog post on this amazing open source library, there is even a live demo page! https://blog.tensorflow.org/2019/11/updated-bodypix-2.html

 If you just want a tl;dr... we grab image frames from the physical camera with OpenCV.
 For each image, the face/body is cropped with a pretrained neural net via TensorFlow.js Bodypix, and merged with a specified background image.
-The merged images are then continously generated and used to create a video feed via pyfakewebcam and v4l2loopback.
+The merged images are then continuously generated and used to create a video feed via pyfakewebcam and v4l2loopback.
 The implementation is dockerized to 2 containers, with the `bodypix` container handling the body detection, while the `fakecam` container handles the rest of the image processing, and also interfacing with the physical and virtual camera devices.

 --